 - Step your right foot back up to meet your left foot.

-- Slowly lift your chest up to come back to a standing position.
+- Slowly lift your chest to come back to a standing position.

-- Repeat these sequence with the opposite leg.
+- Repeat this sequence with the opposite leg.

 As your pregnancy progresses, you may need to make some modifications to make room for your growing belly.
-You can try separating your feet wider away from each other, using yoga blocks, or bringing your back leg down on the ground and your front knee more out to the side.
+You can try separating your feet wider, using yoga blocks, or bringing your back leg down on the ground and your front knee more out to the side.

 10. Backward Stretch (Child’s Pose)

 This pose is great for alleviating back pain, as it opens up your hips and lower back.
 It also helps combat nausea and fatigue and can be a great quiet time for you to bond with your baby.

 - Start in a kneeling position on the floor.

 - Take your knees out wide to accommodate your growing belly.